-Abandoned Mine and Quarry Accidents Claim 20 to 30 Lives per Year
+Abandoned Mine and Quarry Accidents Claim Several Lives per Year

-Most of the victims went to the quarry for swimming or riding an ATV.
+Most of the victims are young and went to the quarry to swim or ride an ATV.

 Abandoned mines and quarries are dangerous places!
-Every year about 20 to 30 people die in accidents that occur in abandoned mines across the United States.
-Some of these deaths can be prevented if citizens know the danger of these properties; if landowners make better efforts to warn and limit access; and, if governments have improved programs for reclaiming them.
+In a typical year, several people die in accidents that occur in abandoned mines across the United States.
+Some of these deaths can be prevented if citizens know the danger of these properties; if landowners make better efforts to warn and limit access; and, if governments have improved programs for reclaiming or regulating them.

-If you are a mineral collector, hiker, recreational vehicle rider, swimmer or curious person you have no business entering an abandoned or inactive mine or quarry.
-In most instances you will be trespassing because abandoned mines and quarries are usually on private property.
+If you are a mineral collector, hiker, recreational vehicle rider, swimmer, or curious person, you have no business entering an abandoned or inactive mine or quarry.
+In almost every instance, you will be trespassing because abandoned mines and quarries are almost always on private property.

 Where Do Fatalities Occur?

 Deaths in abandoned and inactive mines occur across the United States.
 Many of them occur in the eastern coal fields, the sand and gravel quarries of the upper Mississippi Valley, limestone quarries in the southeast, or the metal mines in the southwest.
 Deadly accidents can happen in any type of abandoned mine or quarry.
 Stay out!

 Drowning is the Leading Cause of Death

 Drowning is the number one cause of death in abandoned mines.
 Most people involved in this type of accident went to a quarry for swimming.
 Quarries are extremely dangerous places to swim.
-Steep drop-offs, deep water, sharp rocks, flooded equipment, submerged wire and industrial waste can make swimming risky.
+Steep drop-offs, deep water, sharp rocks, flooded equipment, submerged wire, and industrial waste make swimming risky.

 Jumping or falling into cold water can be fatal - even for a young healthy person.
 Here is a quote from the National Institute of Health on how a body responds to sudden immersion in cold water...